Skip to main content

 2) M&A Search Criteria

-The next step is to identify key criteria for target companies in line with the acquiring firm’s acquisition goals.
-The criteria could vary based on customer base, geographic location and profit margins.
+The next step is to identify key criteria for target companies that align with the acquiring firm’s acquisition goals.
+The criteria could vary based on customer base, geographic location, and profit margins.

 3) Target Screening